Rescaling Egocentric Vision: Challenges and Baselines

 \subsection{Action Anticipation}

-\chParagraph{Definition} We define this challenge as in~\cite{Damen2018EPICKITCHENS}.
-We aim to predict ($\hat{v},\hat{n},\hat{a}$) as the verb/noun/action classes of the action, by observing a video segment preceding the action's start, $t_s$, by the observation time $\tau_a=1\ sec$.
+\chParagraph{Definition} We aim to predict ($\hat{v},\hat{n},\hat{a}$) as the verb/noun/action classes of the action, by observing a video segment of arbitrary duration $\tau_o$ seconds (observation time) ending $\tau_a$ seconds (anticipation time) before the action's start, $t_s$.
+We set $\tau_a=1$.
+We expect models addressing this task to reason on observed sequences of actions, the current state of the world (e.g., what objects are visible) and the possible goal of the camera wearer.

-\chParagraph{Related Datasets} \Cref{tab:weak_sup_datasets} also compares \newDataset{} with other datasets used for action anticipation~\cite{Rohrbach2012,patron2010high,de2016online,THUMOS14,Kuehne2014,Stein2013,EGTEA}.
+\chParagraph{Related Datasets} Table~\ref{tab:weak_sup_datasets} also compares \newDataset{} with other datasets used for action anticipation~\cite{Rohrbach2012,patron2010high,de2016online,THUMOS14,Kuehne2014,Stein2013,EGTEA}.
 Our dataset is the largest in hours and classes, and is unscripted, which is critical for meaningful anticipation models, and for in the wild testing.

 \chParagraph{Evaluation Metrics} We report results using class-mean top-5 recall~\cite{furnari2018leveraging}.
 The top-k criterion accounts for uncertainty in future predictions, as with previous anticipation efforts~\cite{koppula2013anticipating,lee2017desire,bhattacharyya2018bayesian}.
 Class-mean allows for balancing the long-tail distribution.